 The last two chapters of the history, Chapter 11 (The Corps) & Chapter 13 (The Faculty and Staff) were completed in August of 2015 and uploaded to the website on September 6th, 2015.
 With these chapters uploaded, the SMA History Project is considered complete.
 Updates to the website will be made as additional archives become available.

-If you would like to be informed of any updates to the website, please sign up using the form in the left sidebar.
-If you have any comments or suggestions, please contact us using the CONTACT ME link in the upper menu.
+If you would like to be informed of any updates to the website or if you have any comments or suggestions, please contact us using the CONTACT ME link in the upper menu.

 Gregory P Robertson